Thursday, October 24, 2024

 I expected a haunted house, but no: we're spending two nights in Lynchburg, Virginia!

-Now it's only 20 miles to Hell.
+Now it's only 20 miles to Lynchburg.

 We're going undercover as fundamentalists, but still, I doubt we'll make it out alive.